JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 As mentioned [above](#Tagging+for+TeamCity-launched+instances), TeamCity tags every instance it launches with the `teamcity:TeamcityData` tag that represents a server, cloud profile, and source (AMI or EBS\-instance).
 So, when several TeamCity servers try to use the same EBS instance, the second one will see the following message "Instance is used by another TeamCity server.
 Unable to start/stop it".
 If you are sure that no other TeamCity servers are working with this instance, you can delete the `teamcity:TeamcityData` tag and the instance will become available for all TeamCity servers again.

-### New instance types

-Since Amazon doesn't provide a robust API method to retrieve all instance types, Amazon integration relies on the periodical update of AWS SDK to make new instance types available.

-However, there is a workaround if you are not willing to wait.
-To register new Instance Types, use the `teamcity.ec2.instance.types` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) with new instance types separated by ",".
-{product="tc"}

 ### Proxy settings
 {product="tc"}